timescale/docs/self-hosted/install/installation-linux.md

 * [Install and configure TimescaleDB on PostgreSQL](#install-and-configure-timescaledb-on-postgresql) - set up a self-hosted PostgreSQL instance to efficiently run TimescaleDB.
-* [Set up TimescaleDB on a database](#set-up-timescaledb-on-a-database) - enable TimescaleDB features and performance improvements on a database.
+* [Add the TimescaleDB extension to your database](#add-the-timescaledb-extension-to-your-database) - enable TimescaleDB features and performance improvements on a database.

 <Highlight type="warning">